Kang Je-gyu: Career

 After graduating from the Department of Theater and Film at Chung-Ang University, Kang Je-gyu entered Chungmuro in 1984 as a trainee, having passed the open recruitment exam for screenwriters at Hapdong Film Company.
 He began his career as an assistant director, working on several productions, starting with Cemetery of Beauties.
 His screenplay debut was "Who Saw the Dragon's Claws?"
 (1992).
 After that, he wrote scenarios for "Days of the Rose" and "Rules of the Game".

 In 1993, he established his own company, Movie Power Plant.
-Kang's name became widely known in 1995 when The Ginkgo Bed, which he planned and directed, became a major hit, attracting over 1.5 million viewers.
-The Ginkgo Bed ranked second in box office sales among Korean films released in 1996, and he won the Best New Director Award at the 96th Grand Bell Awards and the Blue Dragon Film Awards.
+Kang's name became widely known in 1995 when The Gingko Bed, which he planned and directed, became a major hit, attracting over 1.5 million viewers.
+The Gingko Bed ranked second in box office sales among Korean films released in 1996, and he won the Best New Director Award at the 96th Grand Bell Awards and the Blue Dragon Film Awards.

 In 1998, Kang renamed Movie Power Plant to Kang Je-gyu Film.
 Shiri was the first big-budget, Hollywood-style action film made in Korea.
 It broke box office records and was partially responsible for popularizing domestic films in the country.
 In 1999, Shiri set a nationwide box office record with 5.97 million viewers.

 In February 2000, Kang Je-gyu Film formed a strategic alliance with Korea Technology Finance Corporation (KTB), the largest venture capital firm in Korea.
 This partnership, with KTB investing 5.75 billion won for a 20% stake in Kang Je-gyu Film, became a catalyst for the reorganization of the Korean film industry.
 In 2001, Kang Je-gyu stepped down as CEO of Kang Je-gyu Film to concentrate on writing and directing his upcoming films.
 The company subsequently appointed Choi Jin-hwa, former Senior Vice President of Samsung Visual Communications and CEO of AP Electronics, as the new CEO.